microsoft/OpenAPI.NET/README.md

 ```

-# Validating/Testing OpenApi descriptions
+# Validating/Testing OpenAPI descriptions
 In order to test the validity of an OpenApi document, we avail the following tools:
 - [Microsoft.OpenApi.Hidi](https://www.nuget.org/packages/Microsoft.OpenApi.Hidi)

-    A commandline tool for validating and transforming OpenApi descriptions.
+    A commandline tool for validating and transforming OpenAPI descriptions.
 [Installation guidelines and documentation](https://github.com/microsoft/OpenAPI.NET/blob/vnext/src/Microsoft.OpenApi.Hidi/readme.md)

 - Microsoft.OpenApi.Workbench

-    A workbench tool consisting of a GUI where you can test and convert OpenApi descriptions in both Json and Yaml from v2-->v3 and vice versa.
+    A workbench tool consisting of a GUI where you can test and convert OpenAPI descriptions in both JSON and YAML from v2-->v3 and vice versa.

     #### Installation guidelines:
     1. Clone the repo locally by running this command: